alariej/quadrix/README.md

 - `npm run start:web` - starts Webpack and serves the web app on http://localhost:9999
 - `npm run start:rndev` - starts the React Native development server
 - `npm run start:android` - starts the Android version of the app and opens it in an emulator or connected device
-- `npm run start:ios` - starts the iOS version of the app and opens it in a simulator
+- `npm run start:ios` - starts the iOS version of the app and opens it in a simulator or connected device

 ## Issues & Bugs